 Depending upon the condition of the planting area and the type of stock, trees and shrubs will be planted using hand tools and/or power-driven augers.
-Stems will be planted in 12- to 24-in.-diameter holes by placing the roots against the rear vertical wall of the hole and spreading the roots in a fan shape.
+Stems will be planted in the appropriate diameter hole according to the size container stock.
+Planting will involve placing the roots against the rear vertical wall of the hole and spreading the roots in a fan shape.
 Each hole will then be filled with moist soil.
 A shallow basin will be constructed around each seedling to trap water.
-Fertilizer will be applied in shallow pockets near each seedling.
+Controlled release fertilizer or organic amendments will be applied in shallow pockets near each seedling.

-Trees will be salvaged in the Forest Management plan areas to the extent practicable for use in revegetation of the Open Pit areas.
+Trees will be salvaged in the Forest Management plan areas to the extent practicable for use in revegetation of the reclamation areas suitable for trees.
 Piñon pines are amenable to salvage and replanting operations; however, junipers are not considered candidates for salvage because of their root system configuration.

 Equipment-accessible benches and areas above the final Open Pit waterbody elevation that are impractical to regrade as described in the previous paragraph will be ripped, covered with growth medium and seeded with the appropriate seed mix.
 The westside roadway and access road corridors in the Open Pit above the final elevation of the Open Pit waterbody will be covered with caliche, 12 in. of growth medium, and seeded with appropriate seed mix.
 A roadway of minimal size will be maintained around the northeast side of the Open Pit for access during the post-reclamation monitoring period.